mrpaulphan/idm361/assignments/final.md

   - List of Project Features
 - "Add2home" screen functionality
 - App should work offline using local storage
-- Zero errors
+- Zero errors (Safari)
-- Zero warnings
+- Zero warnings (Safari)
   - Ignore these warnings:
     - `[Deprecation] Application Cache is restricted to secure contexts.
 Please consider migrating your application to HTTPS, and eventually shifting over to Service Workers.
 See https://goo.gl/rStTGz for more details.`
+      - `ApplicationCache is deprecated.
+Please use ServiceWorkers instead.
+Selected Element`

 ## How to Submit